 - An honorary member of the Ipswich Art Club 1929-1941(but does not seem to have exhibited any artwork himself)

-- A life member of Suffolk Institute of Archaeology serving as Chair of it Committee for some years
+- A life member of Suffolk Institute of Archaeology serving as Chair of it Committee for several years

 In 1924 it was suggested by the Conservative MP Sir Arthur Churchman that the Flatford buildings should be purchased in partnership with the Royal Academy of Arts to establish an outdoor landscape painting school.
 Nothing came of this idea.